skip-mev/block-sdk/tests/app/README.md

 ### Laned Mempool

-After constructing the lanes, we can create the `LanedMempool` object.
+After constructing the lanes, we can create the Block SDK mempool.
 This object is responsible for managing the lanes and processing transactions.

 ```go
 // STEP 1: Create the Block SDK lanes.